zwhbio2017/cpsc452-final-project-code/README.md

 # cpsc452-final-project-code

-Repository storing all the code used in the final project
+Here is the repository that stores all the code used in the final project.